Law and Justice (LAW)

 LAW 460 Criminal Justice Senior Seminar 3 Credits

 Draws on and develops students' knowledge and understanding of crime, criminal law and criminal justice institutions, and applies these to a specific topic, method, institution, or controversy.
 Topics vary.
 Students will be expected to contribute to seminar discussions and to complete research projects related to the seminar theme.
 Required for criminal justice majors seniors; open to others only by permission of the director of the Law and Justice Program.

-LAW 490 Independent Research & Study 1-4 Credits
+LAW 490 Independent Study: Research and Creative Expression 1-4 Credits